ibnbob/abide/README.md

 ```

 ## Usage
-To use abide in your C++ include the exported main header and optionally the utility header
+To use abide in your C++ code, include the exported main header and optionally the utility header
 ```
 #include "Bdd.h"
 #include "BddUtils.h" // Optional utility functions.